Cryptic female choice: Examples

 Theropithecus gelada is a wild primate that demonstrates cryptic female choice through a gestation mechanism.
 The females have been reported to have a strong Bruce effect.
 Bruce effect is when the female terminates the pregnancy when she is exposed to an unrelated male.
-Female gelada's terminate about 80% of their pregnancies the week after the dominant male has been replaced.
+Female geladas terminate about 80% of their pregnancies the week after the dominant male has been replaced.
 This could be because males typically perform infanticide when they take over a new group.
 Terminating a pregnancy could be a female's way to protect herself and avoid infanticide of her young.
 Studies have been shown to support the hypothesis that the Bruce effect can be an adaptive strategy for females.

+The Japanese pygmy squid, Idiosepius paradoxus, is yet another example of a species which exhibits cryptic female choice.
+The males place spermatangia on an external location on the female's body, and the female is able to physically remove spermatangia to select for preferred traits in males, enacting postcopulatory intersexual selection.

+Species of Harpobittacus, a genus of hanging fly or scorpionfly, are another example.
+Females exercise post-copulatory control after mating with multiple males by determining rate of fertilization by each male.
+Females continue to mate with different males until finding one with a large nuptial gift, upon which she enters a period of sexual non-receptivity and begins laying eggs.